The Do's & Don'ts Of Boosting Fertility, According To Women's Health Experts

 What is even more of a bummer is that, for most women, the longer you stay in the game, the better your chances are of scoring.
 So work with a fertility expert, explore Eastern medicine, and seek out the support you need to stick with it if you want to have a baby.

 Don't: Smoke or vape (including marijuana).

 We all know nothing good can come out of lighting up.
-Years of data have shown that smoking cigarettes can lead to infertility and early menopause.
+Years of data have shown that smoking cigarettes can lead to fertility struggles and early menopause.
 In fact, women who smoke will go through menopause one to four years earlier than nonsmoking women.
 Additionally, women who smoke are more likely to miscarry once pregnant, as the chemicals in cigarettes can damage the DNA inside your egg.
 Needless to say, the same goes for the sperm—so men should avoid smoking too.
-Plus, women who live with smokers have higher rates of infertility and lower success rates with fertility treatments like IVF.
+Plus, women who live with smokers have lower success rates with fertility treatments like IVF.

 Now more than ever, we're getting loads of questions about the impact of smoking marijuana and vaping on fertility.
 While there is little information on vaping available, marijuana use has been associated with decreased sperm count.
 As a general rule, we recommend both parties abstain from smoking and vaping when trying to conceive, and certainly once pregnant.